Skip to content

 – To find these values, we can use the min, max or range functions.
 These functions use a similar syntax as the mean function.

-• Find the min value and max value for your predominant color.
+• Find and write down the min value and max value for your predominant color.

 • Apply the range function to your predominant color and describe the output.